stripe/rainier/rainier-docs/src/main/tut/tour.md

   _ <- Predictor.from[(Int, Int), Int, (Real, Real), Real]{ case (i,x) => Poisson(intercept + slopes(i) * x) }.fit(allData)
 } yield (slopes(0), intercept)
 ```
-Here, `i` indexes the model and `x` is the x-value of the observation.
+Here, `i` indexes which model we're feeding the data to and `x` is the x-value of the observation.
 Plotting slope vs intercept now, we can see that, even though these are two separate regressions, we get tighter bounds than before by letting the new data influence the shared parameter.
 It makes sense that we'd get more confidence on the intercept, since we have two different time series to learn from now; but because of the anti-correlation, that also leads to somewhat more confidence than before on the `slope1` parameter as well.

 ```tut
 plot2D(regr3.sample())